|

 Villa holidays in France

-Where France scores is in the sheer variety it has to offer.
+Where France scores is not just in its closeness but also in the sheer variety it has to offer.
 Want a traditional bucket and spade holiday?
 Brittany is like Cornwall but with better weather and fewer traffic jams.
 Want a restful rural retreat with excellent food, lovely countryside and balmy weather?
-Book your villa in the Dordogne, the Cevennes, the Ardeche, Charente, Gascony....
-Fancy some serious mountains to stretch your leg muscles?
-Try a villa in the Alps, the Pyrenees, the Alpes Maritime...
-Want to bake in the sun, or strut your stuff in fashionable resorts?
-Head for a villa on the Côte d'Azur, or in Biarritz.
+Take your pick from the Dordogne, the Cévennes, the Ardèche, Charente, Gascony… Fancy some serious mountains to stretch your leg muscles?
+Try the Alps, the Pyrenees, the Alpes Maritimes… Want to bake in the sun, or strut your stuff in fashionable resorts?
+Head for the Côte d’Azur, or Biarritz.

 You get the picture: France has something for everyone.
 And what all these areas have in common, along with the rest of France, is a good supply of houses and villas available for holiday lets.
 Most tend to be in popular holiday areas, of course, but there are few corners of France that don't have their quota of run-down rural properties bought up and lovingly restored by Brits or others who've fallen in love with the area.
 As a result, most of the holiday homes you'll find on offer are individual properties in the countryside.
 There are modern developments along the south and west coasts, but they tend to be bought by the French, who can't understand why these mad foreigners are so keen on old-fashioned rural hideaways.